fridayideas/daytomatoserver/README.md

 `cost`            | Optional.
 The approximate amount of money spent at the attraction | `{"cost":"0,0"}` `description`     | Optional.
 A description of the attraction | `{"description":"A historical castle"}` `image`           | Optional.
-A url to an image of the attraction | `{"image":"http://..."}` `coordinate`      | Required.
+A url to an image of the attraction | `{"image":"http://..."}` `expireAt`     | Optional.
+The date and time when the event expires.
+Do not include this field for a permanent pin. | `{"expireAt":"2016-11-20T22:00:00.000Z"}`
+`coordinate`      | Required.
 An array containing `latitude` and `longitude` | `{"coordinate":{"latitude":"49","longitude":"50"}}`
 `linkedAccount`   | Required.
 Account that has posted the pin | `{"linkedAccount":"123"}`